akagami-harsh/Experience/README.md

 #### My GSoC Journey with Kubeflow

-During my GSoC internship with [Kubeflow](https://github.com/kubeflow) (January 2025 - Present), I focused on enhancing the security, infrastructure, and developer experience of the Kubeflow ecosystem.
+During my GSoC internship with [Kubeflow](https://github.com/kubeflow) (March 2025 - September 2025), I focused on enhancing the security, infrastructure, and developer experience of the Kubeflow ecosystem.
 My key contributions included:

 **🔐 Security Enhancements:**
 - Designed and implemented production-grade deployment of SeaweedFS with multi-tenancy (namespace isolation) as a secure replacement for Minio